pcla-code/RPPL-Insights/README.md

 https://github.com/user-attachments/assets/6bd5f097-f204-4130-8265-af0255d593a4

-The **RPPL Insights (RPPL Visualizer v2.0)** platform is a fully modular, ELA-aligned data visualization system designed for secure research environments such as Stronghold.
-This version introduces a construct-driven architecture, modular chart pipelines, stronger local security via a custom Python server, and support for multiple interactive chart types including radar charts, trends-over-time line charts, milestone threshold charts, and scatterplots, all operating on locally stored survey data aligned to the ELA Instructional Framework.
+The **RPPL Insights (RPPL Visualizer v2.0)** platform is a fully modular, ELA Shared Measures-aligned data visualization system designed for secure research environments such as Stronghold.
+This version introduces a construct-driven architecture, modular chart pipelines, stronger local security via a custom Python server, and support for multiple interactive chart types including radar charts, trends-over-time line charts, milestone threshold charts, and scatterplots, all operating on locally stored survey data aligned to the first version of the ELA Shared Measures Toolkit.

-Together, the four views give teams a complete analytical toolkit:
+Together, the four views give teams a complete understanding of their CBPL and HQIM implementation:

 - **Radar (Org Snapshot):** Where are we today?
 - **Overall (Trends Over Time):** How are we changing?
-- **Milestone (Progress Towards Goals):** When did we hit targets?
+- **Milestone (Progress Towards Goals):** Did we accomplish our goals?
 - **Scatterplot (Item-Level Relationships):** How do we compare to others?

 [![Radar – Org Snapshot](https://badgen.net/badge/View/Radar%20-%20Org%20Snapshot/purple)](#1-org-snapshot-radar-chart)